rciddagoni/TECO-code-coverage/README.md

 # WHAT IS THIS?

-This is a project I created in my spare time to measure selenium test coverage for web apps.
+This is a code coverage tool that works with end-2-end functional tests like selenium, designed for web apps.
 As QA Engineer I currently write automated tests and I needed a tool that instruments javascript and html files.
-The tool needed to work well with selenium tests (open browser-click through app-close browser).
-There are some code and test coverage tools out there but those are mostly designed for unit tests and I needed one written specifically for QA Engineers that create automated tests.
 It's Python 2 based.

 I created a tool that suits my needs and maybe it will someone else's too.
 I named it TECO (from 2 words: TEst and COverage)